Likeness-Compiler/LikenessChecker/README.md

 # LikenessChecker

-Checks the redundancy of files
+LikenessChecker is a program that checks the redundancy of files.
+It's a simple authenticity checker that can compare different PROVIDED files and verifies if their contents have identicalities.